Social Contract Theory and the State of Nature Explained With Examples: Comparing Hobbes, Locke, and Rousseau

 Although we can’t cover every social contract theorist here, we should also note briefly note, for a full picture, the other social contract theorists including:

 - Plato (Idealist) and Aristotle (Realist), whose theories of government and general positions on idealism and realism form the foundation of which all the other theorists build off of, without exception.
 Hobbes is commonly thought of as the original modern contract theorist, but as with most things philosophy, it all starts with the Greeks.
+If you have to look one place for the origin of the state of nature argument and the social contract, look to Plato’s Laws chapter III (and generally Laws, Republic, and Aristotle’s Politics).
 See the origin of the state of nature argument.

 - Niccolò Machiavelli, the father of political science, doesn’t spend much time making a pure state of nature argument, but he does touch on it.
 He also brings up an early version of the social contract in his Discourses on Titus Livy “the Republican manifesto” and a book about Titus Livius’ The History of Rome.
 He seeks to show the King derives his power from the people and that the best form of government is a free republic.

 - George Buchanan, a liberal Protestant, and King James I invented the modern divine right of kings argument.
 This started the modern social contract discussion in the late 1500’s.
 See the origin of the state of nature argument where we explain Buchanan’s, James’, and Aristotle’s positions.